“I’ll recreate Howard’s golden age.”

 Many Australians are aware of how the Howard Government’s poll-driven rhetoric is reshaping the Australian psyche.
 But they don’t know how the poll-driven policies are reshaping Australian government.

 Over the past seven years Prime Minister John Howard and Treasurer Peter Costello have repeatedly cut support to the poor and vulnerable, and spent taxpayers’ money buying votes.
 This government is the highest-taxing, highest-spending government in our history.
 Government spending has jumped from 32 to 38 per cent of gross domestic product while it has been in power.
 But at each budget it has cut services to the poor.

-This year’s budget is the latest installment.
+This year’s budget is the latest instalment.
 People earning more than $85,000 are getting tax cuts in the form of the superannuation surcharge changes, and the baby bonus will pay high-income women up to five times as much as low-income women.
 Yet this government has no reservations about cuts for the disabled and to poor people’s access to medicine.

 The government’s cuts to the Pharmaceutical Benefits Scheme are aimed at the poor.
 The goal is to cut the number of people using the subsidised medicine scheme by adding $1 to the cost for concession cardholders (who make up 80 per cent of scheme costs).
 It is the very poor that will make the decision not to get a prescription filled because of a $1 increase.

 The changes to the disability pension do the same to the disabled.
 Under the government’s proposal, people who are capable of working more than 15 hours a week won’t be eligible for the pension.
 They will be treated like any unemployed person.
 At a time when there are eight registered unemployed people for every job, the disabled face an uphill battle competing for jobs.
 Discrimination, and the effort required by employers, makes it likely that the disabled will be the ones left on the shelf.